hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions/chapter-02-self-imposed-restrictions.md

 When you start working with Gamemaker as a beginner, you might write most of the logic that controls your objects in the step event.
 Possibly with many branching if statements to handle different cases that arise and calls to script functions to run additional logic.

 Most beginner tutorials are written in this way because it is simple to understand for beginners and easy to implement.
 There's nothing inherently wrong with this approach, it is how Gamemaker is designed to work after all.
-Learning to program and make a game is difficult enough for a beginner without adding on additional complexities such as architectural design choices!
+Learning to program and make a game is difficult enough for a beginner without adding on additional nuances such as programming styles!
 But if you find that your step events are becoming quite long and complicated then read on.

 First we need to change how we think about the humble Gamemaker object.
 If you are familiar with object orientated programming languages we are going to treat the object's create event as if it were a class definition file.
 This will contain instance variable definitions and methods that operate on these variables.

 Think back to the different parts of the complicated step event and what this is actually doing.
-If you can describe sections of this in a few words e.g. take damage, then it should go into a method instead.
+If you can describe sections of this in a few words e.g. take damage, then it is a candidate to go into a method instead.
 This is much more descriptive and makes reading the code easier.

 Thinking in terms of operations and methods has benefits beyond readability.
 We can now shift the entire perspective of how we code in Gamemaker.
 Instead of approaching code in a linear and direct fashion where we modify other objects directly from our current object; instead we will call a method on the other object and allow the object to modify itself.
 This is called encapsulation where we will place logic that operates on the object's data on the object itself.

 Lets look at an example from the scenario.
 In the player's step event we are allowing the player object to calculate a new coin total and then set the number coins tracked by the game controller.
 The operation here is that a coin is being added to the game controller.
 The player object only needs to inform the game controller that a coin has been collected, not work out a new total.
 We can add a method to the game controller called `addCoin`.
+The setter we had previously is no longer needed so lets remove that too.

 ##### oGame::Create
 ```gml